jinghuazhao/SUMSTATS/README.md

 Description of GWAS summary statistics

-The repository shows how to provide input for PW-pipeline, FM-pipeline including GCTA, and possibly others here.
+The repository shows how to provide input for PW-pipeline, FM-pipeline including GCTA, among others.

 Briefly, the format has the following columns,